Keio University

 "The master placed more emphasis on home education and social education rather than school education, particularly stating that society is a 'great classroom,' and argued that things like the spirit pervading society or public opinion should be the central force of education.
 It seems the master never once used the term social education (omitted)..."

-A total of 12 volumes were planned for this Selected Works of Fukuzawa, but due to the wartime situation, only the "Essays on Economics" was actually published.
-Although the "Essays on Education" had been compiled, it was ultimately not published, and this sentence is included in Yukichi Fukuzawa and New Education, which Mr. Kobayashi published after the war.
+This "Collected Works of Fukuzawa" was intended to be 12 volumes in total, but due to the wartime situation, only the "Economic Essays" was actually published.
+Although the "Educational Essays" had been compiled, it was ultimately not published, and this sentence is included in "Yukichi Fukuzawa and New Education," which Kobayashi published after the war.

-Regarding the last part I just quoted, "it seems he never used it," that is not the case, as he actually used it as we have already seen.
+Regarding the last part I just quoted, "it seems he never once used it," that is not the case, as he actually used it as we have already seen.
 In any case, from such descriptions, I believe social education was a very important area or concept for Yukichi Fukuzawa.

-In fact, Fukuzawa was enthusiastically involved in what we now call social education activities.
-In 1878, a lecture hall began within Keio University, where Fukuzawa first gave lectures on An Outline of a Theory of Civilization.
+In fact, Fukuzawa was enthusiastically involved in what we would call social education activities today.
+In 1878, a lecture hall began within Keio University, where Fukuzawa first gave lectures on "An Outline of a Theory of Civilization."
 Juku students could listen to those lectures for free, but he also made it possible for people from outside the Juku to attend by paying a lecture fee of 1 yen.
 It was like what we now call a public lecture.

 The Roles of Meirokusha and Kojunsha

-Looking outside the Juku, the Meirokusha, of which Fukuzawa was a member, was a society of intellectuals that held regular meetings with the goal of intellectuals gathering to exchange opinions, spread knowledge, and clarify insight.
-They then published these in the Meiroku Magazine and actively disseminated them to regional areas.
+Looking outside the Juku, the Meirokusha, of which Fukuzawa was a member, was a society of intellectuals where they gathered to exchange opinions, spread knowledge, and clarify insights through regular meetings.
+They then published these in the "Meiroku Magazine" and actively disseminated them to regional areas.

 Furthermore, not only the Meirokusha, but also the Kojunsha, established in 1880, basically had the same structure.
-Fukuzawa said, "While facts show that human society should be recognized as a single school, the Kojunsha is as if rules were established in this school to make teaching methods convenient," clearly showing that the Kojunsha was a place of education.
+Fukuzawa said, "While facts show that human society should be recognized as a single classroom, the Kojunsha is as if rules were established in this school to make teaching methods convenient," clearly showing that the Kojunsha was a place of education.

 Social Education Functions Borne by Private Associations

-Jiro Yamana, whom I mentioned earlier, advocated "social education" in gatherings of the Kojunsha and said things like "social education and national education are different things" in essays contributed to the Kojun Magazine and elsewhere.
+Jiro Yamana, whom I mentioned earlier, advocated "social education" in gatherings of the Kojunsha and said in essays contributed to the "Kojun Magazine" and elsewhere that "social education and national education are different things."
 What this means is that currently, the state is leading education, including schools, but Yamana's argument was that such national education alone is not enough; society must possess more educational functions.
 He also said that national education alone cannot achieve complete education, and that social education is necessary for complete education separately from national education.
-The social education advocated by Yamana emphasized the creation of various private associations within society and the conduct of education within them.
+The social education Yamana advocated emphasized the creation of various private associations within society and the conduct of education within them.

-However, unlike Yamana, Fukuzawa did not use the term national education.
+However, unlike Yamana, Fukuzawa did not use the term "national education."
 This difference is likely because Yamana was from Satsuma.
-Yamana had one other person he respected besides Fukuzawa.
-It was Arinori Mori, a fellow countryman who served as the first Minister of Education.
-Mori frequently used the term national education, so Yamana was likely influenced by that.
-Of course, one can see that Fukuzawa emphasized the nation of Japan by reading An Outline of a Theory of Civilization, but in Fukuzawa's phrasing, what Yamana called national education would be education by the bureaucracy or education by the government.
+Yamana had one other person he respected besides Fukuzawa: his fellow countryman Arinori Mori, who served as the first Minister of Education.
+Since Mori frequently used the term "national education," Yamana was likely influenced by that.
+Of course, it is clear from reading "An Outline of a Theory of Civilization" that Fukuzawa emphasized the nation of Japan, but in Fukuzawa's phrasing, what Yamana called national education would likely be education by the bureaucracy or education by the government.

-Fukuzawa basically proposed separating education or learning from the bureaucracy.
-Particularly in the Meiji 10s, he wrote the following in The Independence of Learning:
+Fukuzawa basically proposed separating education or scholarship from the bureaucracy.
+Particularly in the Meiji 10s, he wrote the following in "Independence of Learning":

-In that sense, Keio University is a school, but it also had the aspect of an association, as it is also called the Shachu.
+In that sense, Keio University is a school, but it also had the aspect of an association, as it is also called the Keio Gijuku Shachu.
 While it is different from the modern concept of social education, it can be considered that while being a school, it also fulfilled social education functions.

 What Drove Fukuzawa Toward Social Education

-In the 12th volume of Gakumon no susume (An Encouragement of Learning), there is a sentence: "Learning is not just the single subject of reading books."
-Of course, an individual reading books is one form of learning, but for Fukuzawa, learning was not just studying hard on one's own, but also trading the knowledge one gathered with others through conversation, and dispersing insights through books and public speaking.
+In the 12th volume of "Gakumon no susume (An Encouragement of Learning)," there is a sentence: "Scholarship is not merely the single subject of reading books."
+Of course, an individual reading books is one form of scholarship, but for Fukuzawa, scholarship was not just studying hard on one's own, but also trading the knowledge one gathered with others through conversation, and dispersing insights through books and public speaking.

 Social Education Within Keio University